-After the year we’ve had, the only requirement of Christmas 2020 is extra rest, relaxation and lashings of festive fun.
+After the last couple of years we’ve had, the only requirement of Christmas 2021 is extra rest, relaxation and lashings of festive fun.
 COVID-19 means that how we celebrate the holidays is likely to be a little different to those gone by – but different doesn’t have to mean bad.
 From fabulously festive decorations to yummy Christmas bakes, we have compiled a list of 24 easy Christmas crafts as presented by top bloggers that are bound to keep everyone in the Christmas spirit, with something to suit all ages and abilities.

 Easy Christmas crafts to do with children

 Looking to spend an afternoon inside with a bit of glitter, DIY and some paint?
 Here are five easy Christmas crafts for children, with step by step guides by the creative DIY blogger behind the ideas.

 #1 Handprint snowman